anumkhanit/azure-wireshark-network-protocols/README.md

 3. **Create a Linux (Ubuntu) VM**:
    - Choose the same Resource Group and VNet as the Windows 10 VM.

+***📖 Note: A Resource Group organizes related Azure services, and a VNet allows your VMs to communicate like they’re on the same local network.
+You’ll use one VM (Windows) to generate and monitor traffic, and the other (Linux) to respond to it.***

 -----

 ## Part 2: Observe Network Traffic

+***Wireshark is a free and powerful tool used to analyze packets and protocols on a network.
+It helps you see what’s happening behind the scenes.***

 ### ICMP Traffic

+***📖 Note: ICMP is the protocol used when you “ping” another device.***

 1. **Connect to Windows 10 VM**:
    - Use Remote Desktop to access your Windows 10 VM.